joedaniels29/ember-cli-easy-table/README.md

-# ember-cli-animatecss
+# ember-cli-easy-table

-Include animate.css in an ember-cli app.

-When the addon is installed, it will add animate.css `latest` as a bower dependency.

 ## Dependencies

-There ought not be any Dependencies.
-This addon does not utilize sass.
+This one should just work!

 ## Usage
 Just install with

-    ember install ember-cli-animatecss
+    ember install ember-cli-easy-table

 ## Developing this Addon